christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+__05/17/2021__ - Worked on creating a Restaurant package in Java with two classes of Menu and MenuItem.
+Found a diagram website to help me visualize how I might construct the classes. https://app.diagrams.net/

 __05/14/2021__ - Successfully looped through the ArrayList and the HashMap objects to be able to print the data from the CSV.
 Here is my code:
 ```java
    private static void printJobs(ArrayList<HashMap<String, String>> someJobs) {